cando/Algar/README.md

 Algebric structures, higher-kinded types and other category theory bad ideas.

-Yes, you'll have generalized functors, applicatives, monads, traversable and much more in Rust at your fingertips.
+Yes, you'll have generalized `functors`, `applicatives`, `monads`, `traversable`, `free monads` and much more in Rust at your fingertips.
 But no, they're not as ergonomic and beautiful as in Haskell, mainly because of the lack of higher-kinded types in Rust type-system.

+In the examples section you'll also find my take on solving the expression problem in Rust: we start from a basic (wrong) implementation and then work towards a solution by trying to implement `coproduct of functors` and `final tagless encoding`.

 ## Why?